AntociM/budgy/README.md

 - https://www.responsivedesignchecker.com/

 ## Compatibility
 The website was tested on Chrome, Edge, Mozilla Firefox.
-The functionality and appereance remains unchanged between these three on any device size.
+The functionality and appearance remains unchanged between these three on any device size.

 ## Lighthouse
-This [tool](#https://developers.google.com/web/tools/lighthouse) was used to test the performance and accesibility.
-It provided useful information in order to improve accesibility and SEO during creation process.
+This [tool](#https://developers.google.com/web/tools/lighthouse) was used to test the performance and accessibility.
+It provided useful information to improve accessibility and SEO during the creation process.
 Here are the final results:
 ![](assets/images/lighthouse.jpg)

 ## Known issues
-1. The calculation for extracting the week number from the entry date in the form, does not always work properly.
-This leads to faulty weekly reports.
+1. The calculation for extracting the week number from the entry date in the form does not always work properly.
+This leads to inaccurate weekly reports.
-2. The Lighthouse report highlights missing label for the input date in the form.
-It was a design choice to not set a label text.
+2. The Lighthouse report highlights missing label for the input data in the form.
+It was a design choice not to set a label text.

 # Deployment